 Why use use two Color Sensors?

-So far, we have added a Color Sensor to our robot, and successfully programmed it to follow a line – good work!
-This would enable us to enter a Robot in the Tasmanian RoboCup Junior Rescue Championships that are held about August each year.
+If you have followed the tutorials so far, you will have added a Color Sensor to your robot, and successfully programmed it to follow a line – good work!
+This would enable you to enter a Robot in the Tasmanian RoboCup Junior Rescue Championships that are held about August each year.

 Programming your robot when it has two Color Sensors.